 Biological needs in human nutrition based on current research and its applications.
 Prerequisites: FNS 370; BIO 392; CHM 421 or CHM 521.

 Teaching strategies, advising techniques, resources, and motivational techniques as specifically applied to patients/clients in nutrition programs and patient/clients receiving nutrition services.
-Pre/Co-Requisite: FNS 471.
+Prerequisite: FNS 374; acceptance into the Professional Phase of the Dietetics program.

 Consulting, teaching and supportive research experiences in the field with a nutritionally vulnerable group.
-Prerequisites: FNS 370 and FNS 570.
+Prerequisites: FNS 370, 480; acceptance into the Professional Phase of the Dietetics program.

 Other Requirements I